Zigus25/Fanaliza-2.0/README.md

 * SQLite
 * Maven
 ## Why?
 I'm enthusiast of F1 and i was bored, so i decide to write my own program for statistics of this sport.
 Firstly it was only student project but i had some fun of writing it so i develop it more.
+It was great project for learn basics of data processing and internet scraping using Java.